phaidra/phaidra/README.md

     **make sure your user has read access on these files**).
 -   properly set variables in `./compose_shib/.env` (`PHAIDRA_HOSTNAME`, `PHAIDRA_HOST_IP`, [`REMOTE_ADMIN_IP`]).

-**NOTE for users running unpriviledged Docker, but not with uid 1000:** Please change the line `- /run/user/1000/docker.sock:/var/run/docker.sock` to include your uid instead of the number 1000 (you can check with the command `id -u`) in the promtail-, and cadvisor-sections of `compose_shib/docker-compose.yaml`.

-**NOTE for users running priviledged Docker:** if running on rootful  Docker (eg Docker Desktop on Win 11 or Docker on OSX), change the line `- /run/user/1000/docker.sock:/var/run/docker.sock` to `- /var/run/docker.sock:/var/run/docker.sock` in the promtail-, and cadvisor-sections of `compose_ssl/docker-compose.yaml`.
-In case you are evaluating and do access your FQDN via entries in `/etc/hosts` set `LOCAL_ADMIN_IP` variable in `compose_ssl/.env` to "172.29.5.1" (the docker internal gateway address).
-The default value is set up for rootless docker, and you will not have access to restricted places like user-management, database inspection, grafana dashboard, etc otherwise.

 ``` example
 openssl req -new -x509 -nodes -newkey rsa:2048 -keyout sp-encrypt-key.pem -days $DESIRED_VALIDITY_TIME -subj '/CN=$YOUR_FQDN' -out sp-encrypt-cert.pem
 openssl req -new -x509 -nodes -newkey rsa:2048 -keyout sp-signing-key.pem -days $DESIRED_VALIDITY_TIME -subj '/CN=$YOUR_FQDN' -out sp-signing-cert.pem